bryanfks-dev/Notify/README.md

 # Notify

-An app that always moderates your dormitory or apartment fees.
+A mobile app that always moderates your dormitory or apartment fees.

 ## Getting Started